 - Your primary residential address

-For legal entities, we are likely to request information such as:
+For legal entities, we will request information such as:

 - Legal/shop name